Commerce Exam > Commerce Notes > Economics Class 12 > Short Answer Questions - National Income and Related Aggregates

 Private income consists of factor income and transfer income received from all sources by private sectors within and outside the country.

-3. Distinguish between nominal GNP and real GNP
+3. Distinguish between nominal GNP and real GNP.

-Real GNP is computed at the constant prices.
+Real GNP is computed at constant prices.
 Under real GNP, value is expressed in terms of prices prevailing in the base year.
 This measure takes only quantity changes.
 Real GNP is the indicator of real income level in the economy.

 Ans.